milvus-io/milvus-docs/site/en/adminGuide/monitor/monitor.md

 ## Monitor metrics with Prometheus
 Metrics are indicators providing information about the running status of your system.
 For example, with metrics, you can understand how much memory or CPU resources are consumed by a data node in Milvus.
 Being aware of the performance and status of the components in your Milvus cluster makes you well-informed and hence making better decisions and adjusting resource allocation in a more timely manner.

-Generally, metrics are stored in a time series database (TSDB), like [Prometheus](https://prometheus.io/), and the metrics recorded with a time stamp.
+Generally, metrics are stored in a time series database (TSDB), like [Prometheus](https://prometheus.io/), and the metrics are recorded with a timestamp.
 In the case of monitoring Milvus services, you can use Prometheus to pull data from endpoints set by exporters.
-Prometheus then exports metrics of each Milvus 2.0 component at `http://<component-host>:9091/metrics`.
+Prometheus then exports metrics of each Milvus component at `http://<component-host>:9091/metrics`.

 However, you might have several replicas for one component, which makes manual configuration of Prometheus too complicated.
 Therefore, you can use [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), an extension to Kubernetes, for automated and effective management of Prometheus monitoring instances.
 Using Prometheus Operator saves you the trouble of manually adding metric targets and service providers.